Be a Leader Not a Boss

 4. Bosses delegate tasks; leaders delegate authority:

 A boss focuses on the objectives of their department and is stringent in following protocol to achieve those goals.
 They think for the short term, delegate tasks to their subordinates and tend to micromanage. whereas a leader will set the long-term vision for the team and use it as "a key motivator.
-A boss gets results by telling people what to do and is concerned with .
-A leader is skilled at results by enabling their team to figure out what to do, is concerned with .
+A boss gets results by telling people what to do and is concerned with doing it right.
+A leader is skilled at results by enabling their team to figure out what to do, is concerned with doing what is right.
 Leaders seek to drive commitment by setting an example for others to follow and inspire others by encouraging development.
 They are comfortable delegating authority and avoid micromanaging, preferring to see others develop.
 Utilizing their excellent communication and negotiation skills, they will influence others for the overall benefit of the organization.

 5. Bosses are above the team; leaders are part of the team: